TrautsNottus/trautsnottus.github.io/_docs/schoolmanagement/pupil/adding-a-new-pupil.md

 ---
-title: Adding a New Pupil
+title: Adding a new pupil
 ---

-# Adding a new pupil

 > To avoid duplicate pupil records, we advise adding a new pupil *only* if they join your school mid-term.
 Otherwise, use the [admissions process](/).
 {:.warning}